 Hong Kong: +5 hours

 The Tanzanian Shilling is the official currency of Tanzania.
 You can use the Tanzanian Shilling for smaller expenses like shopping at local markets, restaurants and super markets.
-The US dollar is in all places used too, especially at tourist areas where they prefer dollars over local currency.
-1 US Dollar is about 2250,- Tanzanian Shilling.
+The US dollar is used in many places too, especially in touristic areas where they prefer dollars over local currency.
+1 US Dollar is about 2315,- Tanzanian Shilling.

 Language in Tanzania

-In Tanzania, people speak Swahili and English.
-Perfect for all our English-speaking travelers!
+In Tanzania, people speak Kiswahili and English.
+Perfect for all our English-speaking travellers!

 For more information you can always contact us.